elunna/hackem/hackem_changelog.md

 - her own bite causes slow-stoning.
 - Her gaze is still of the instant petrification type.
 - Having reflection is no longer a guaranteed kill, she resists most of the time.
+- When defeated, a pegasus will arise from her body (From SlashEM)

 demon lords/princes encountered in Gehennom,
 - along with which lair they may appear in, has been completely randomized.